 Share Route 24

-As always, thank you for your support of storytellers, your faith in democracy, and above all, your commitment to humanity.
+As always, thank you for your support of independent storytellers, your faith in democracy, and above all, your commitment to humanity.

 Stay the course,